São Paulo Art Biennial: 32nd Bienal, 2016

 The 32nd Bienal – “Live Uncertainty” set itself the aim of observing notions of uncertainty and strategies offered by contemporary art to embrace or inhabit it.
 Established artists like Öyvind Fahlström, Sonia Andrade, Lourdes Castro and Víctor Grippo were seen alongside young artists, most of whom were women.
 Also noteworthy is the fact that this edition was the one that presented the highest number of commissioned artworks in the history of the exhibition.
 The curators traveled to four cities to bring forth Study Days (Accra, in Ghana, Lamas, in Peru, Santiago, in Chile, and Cuiabá, in Brazil), and also held a last meeting in São Paulo.
 Conceived as an artwork by Jorge Menna Barreto, the exhibition's restaurant unfolds notions regarding the relationships between human eating habits and the environment, landscape, climate and life on Earth.

 33rd Bienal, 2018

 The 33rd Bienal – “Affective Affinities” was held from September 7 to December 9.
+According to the general curator, Gabriel Pérez-Barreiro, this theme was inspired by both the novel Elective Affinities by Johann Wolfgang Goethe and the thesis of Brazilian art critic Mário Pedrosa titled "On the Affective Nature of Form in the Work of Art."
+The curatorial model was changed to include seven artists, with each curating their own exhibition.

 34th Bienal, 2020/2021

-Due to the COVID-19 pandemic, most events were for this year were postponed to September 4 through December 5, 2021, with future Bienales being in odd-numbered years.
-The theme is "Though it’s dark, still I sing".
+Due to the COVID-19 pandemic, most events for this year were postponed to September 4 through December 5, 2021, with future Bienales to be held in odd-numbered years.
+The theme was "Though it’s dark, still I sing", reflecting the turbulent events of the time, from Amazon forest fires to the economic crisis and the pandemic.

+35th Bienal, 2023

+The 2023 São Paulo Bienal – titled "Choreographies of the Impossible" – sought to address and question activism, repressed cultures, and the art history of South America.
+Focusing on the history and consequence of colonialism and oppression, the majority of participating artists hailed from Africa, Asia and South America.
+To signal this break with tradition and hierarchy, the curatorial team was composed of four curators with no chief curator.

+36th Bienal, 2025

+The upcoming 2025 São Paulo Biennial, titled "Not All Travellers Walk Roads – Of Humanity as Practice", is set to extend the traditionally month-long event by an additional 4 weeks.